XiaoSong-CPE/paper/src/draft.md

 Language plays a crucial role in MIES interactivity, involving users in dialogues and providing feedback through multimedia like text, audio, or video.
 Translation must capture the nuances of these exchanges, ensuring the immersive experience of MIES transcends language barriers.
 Achieving this requires linguistic flexibility, adherence to syntactical and morphological rules, and cultural sensitivity to maintain user immersion.

 Internationalization surpasses mere translation; it tailors a MIES to the cultural, legal, and technical needs of its target audience.
-Playability, the ease and enjoyment of using a MIES, directly hinges on the quality of internationalization.
+Playability, ease, and enjoyment of using an MIES, directly hinges on the quality of internationalization.
 Errors in gender, number agreement, or mode of address can compromise user experience.
 Meticulous internationalization is essential to ensure the coherence and engagement of the MIES's narrative and mechanics in all languages.

 MIES marks a new frontier in translation studies, where interactivity and internationalization assume paramount importance.
 Preserving the interactive essence of MIES while adapting them to diverse linguistic and cultural contexts poses a challenge.
 As MIES continues to evolve, the field of translation must also evolve, embracing the complexities of intercultural communication and the creative possibilities of interactive storytelling.